exxcellent/olingo-jpa-processor-v4/doc/integrators/AsWar.md

 ##2.
 Define servlet
 * For details look into `org.apache.olingo.jpa.servlet.example.ODataServlet`
-The template for an standalone servlet managing OData/REST requests is:
+The template for an standalone servlet managing OData/REST requests can be used as:

 ```java
 @WebServlet(name = "odata-servlet", loadOnStartup = 1, urlPatterns = { "/odata/*" })